 A Photo of the Album Cover for One Man Army

 Finnish folk metal band Ensiferum has spent more than two decades bringing listeners fast, thundering, and melodic folk metal.
 By now, some fans may think that every Ensiferum album is the same as the one before it.
 While their lyrical themes may be similar from album to album, their personnel has changed over the years and they have even released an EP back in 2006 called Dragonheads which had re-recorded versions of the songs Warrior’s Quest and White Storm.

-The Album's Cover is Also Different Than Previous Albums
+The Album Cover For One Man Army is Also Different Than Previous Albums

 We must also discuss the album cover for this album because it is sort of different than the previous album covers.
 The album cover has a warrior with bear skin charging through the land with arrows and a shield as the land has been torched because of a fire.
 But no fire is going to deter this brave warrior from finally bringing peace to his homeland.
 In the sky is an image of a Viking warrior that has been present on the cover of the band’s earlier albums especially the self-titled debut and Iron.
 This brave warrior is seen with an axe in one hand and a dagger in the other hand.